 - Next, through consuming bacteria found naturally in breast milk.

 How a mother-to-be make sure she has the correct strains in her vaginal canal and breast milk in preparation for birth?
-Read my previous article, A Surprisingly Simple Solution.
+Read this previous article, A Surprisingly Simple Solution.

 Why is exposure to particular bacteria “necessary” for a newborn at all?